halcyondream/halcyondream.github.io/_posts/2023-10-13-chatgpt-assignments.md

 - Only one space between function calls or calsses.
 This is interesting because PEP8 calls for two spaces between classes or functions in a file
 - Most of the solutions used `if __name__ == "__main__"`.
 This fascinated me because a lot of junior programmers don't use this.
 - They all imported the `random` module and used a remarkably not-random function.
 We might want to encourage our developers to use functions that all system-level randomness (ex, */dev/urandom*) instead of simple pseudorandom functions.
+- None of the solutions were object-oriented unless explicitly specified.
+However, ChatGPT's solution was just a wrapper for the functions used in its non-object-oriented version.

 In sum, they were all *remarkably similar* to other solutions found online.
 But, let's assume good intentions&mdash;for now.